mountainstorm/LD35/diary.md

-12:19: Restructured code and now javascript is doing stupid things 13:10: Basic gameplay working, need to figure out scoring 14:19: Decaying and config of most things working ... how do you 'win'
+12:19: Restructured code and now javascript is doing stupid things 13:10: Basic gameplay working, need to figure out scoring 14:19: Decaying and config of most things working ... how do you 'win' 17:11: Scoring working and lots of tweaks, giving chain reactions.
+It's starting to feel like a game 18:11: It's a game!